- Contact Us

 Each year, ARC works with real ale enthusiasts from Cleveland CAMRA to present Ale and Arty, our real ale festival.
 Alongside the opportunity to taste more than 80 beers, ciders and perrys, ARC presents music and comedy events specially chosen for real ale lovers.

 Stockton’s Easter Saturday music festival has quickly become a fixture in the calendar.
-Presented by ARC, the Georgian and Ku, 2012’s festival featured over 40 bands across five venues, with audiences of more than 1,000.
+Presented by ARC, the Georgian and Ku, 2014’s festival featured over 50 bands across eight venues, with audiences of more than 1,300.